-Since 2001, 32 sea turtles have been reported by observers within New Zealand fisheries waters.
-Of these, 25 were leatherback turtles, two were loggerhead turtles, three were green turtles and one was an olive ridley turtle.
-In the most recent seven years only 15 sea turtles have been captured in New Zealand fishery waters (Table 11), all were released alive.
+Since 2001, 36 sea turtles have been reported by observers within New Zealand fisheries waters.
+Of these, 25 were leatherback turtles, two were loggerhead turtles, three were green turtles, one was an olive ridley turtle, and 5 were unidentified.
+In the most recent five years only 13 sea turtles have been captured in New Zealand fishery waters (Table 13), all were released alive.

 Overall, sea turtle interactions are rare in the New Zealand longline fishery.
 Sea turtle interactions may occur throughout the year with a slight increase observed during the austral summer (November to March).
 All but one of the turtles caught since 2001 were released alive.
-The only observed turtle mortality (2001) that occurred in New Zealand fisheries waters in the past 16 years was identified as a green turtle (based on photographs taken by the observer).
+The only observed turtle mortality (2001) that occurred in New Zealand fisheries waters in the past 18 years was identified as a green turtle (based on photographs taken by the observer).
 No turtles have been observed or reported from the purse seine or troll fisheries that operate within New Zealand fisheries waters.

-Table 11: Observed sea turtle interactions for surface longline vessels based on observer records.
+Table 13: Observed sea turtle interactions for surface longline vessels based on observer records each year from 2015 to 2019.
 All turtles were alive on capture and released.

-Common name Scientific name 2009 2010 2011 2012 2013 2014 2015 2016 2017 2018 Green turtle Chelonia mydas 0 0 0 0 0 0 0 0 0 1 Leatherback turtle Dermochelys coriacea 2 0 3 0 0 0 2 3 2 2 Loggerhead turtle Caretta caretta 0 0 0 0 0 0 0 0 0 1 Olive ridley turtle Lepidochelys olivacea 0 0 1 0 0 0 0 0 0 0 Unidentified 0 0 0 0 2 0 0 2 0 0 Total 2 0 4 0 2 0 2 5 2 4
+Common name Scientific name 2015 2016 2017 2018 2019

+Green turtle Chelonia mydas 0 0 0 1 0

+Leatherback turtle Dermochelys coriacea 2 3 2 2 0

+Loggerhead turtle Caretta caretta 0 0 0 1 0

+Olive ridley turtle Lepidochelys olivacea 0 0 0 0 0

+Unidentified 0 2 0 0 0

+Total 2 5 2 4 0